 Hamblen’s daughter, Lisa Hamblen Jaserie, also supports the tale of the “dark of the night” conversion.

 John Wayne’s connection to the song does appear to be well established.
 According to Stuart Hamblen (and if anyone would know, it would be him) he did indeed gain his inspiration for “It Is No Secret” from a response he made to the movie star.
 Hamblen did appear in a number of minor westerns, including some that starred the Duke, so they knew each other, at least casually.
 The inspiration came from a brief conversation at a party: in reply to Wayne’s comment “What’s this I hear — you got religion?,” Stuart answered, “It is no secret what God can do in a man’s life.”
 The movie star then reportedly drawled, “Well that sounds like a song,” thereby planting the idea in the songwriter’s mind.

-Yet not all the claims made in the e-mailed version of the song's history hold up.
-This one, for instance, is clearly false:
+Yet not all the claims made in the

 And along came a young preacher holding a tent revival.
 Hamblin had him on his radio show, presumably to poke fun at him.
 And to gather more material, Hamblin showed up at one of the revival meetings.